 Perhaps you dabbled in investments before and it didn’t go so well for you.

-There could be many reasons for this: poor advice, no advice (you decided to do it yourself), you put all your available funds into one asset class, or even one stock – if it was AIB or Anglo-Irish Bank, I am sorry for your trouble.
+There could be many reasons for this: poor advice, no advice (you decided to do it yourself), you put all your available funds into one asset class, or even one stock, like AIB or Anglo.

 Instead of chasing a return perhaps you could turn things on its head and focus on an approach to investment that is driven by the achievement of your goals, as opposed to the highest return.

-- What is the return I require to meet my objectives?
+- the actual return you require to meet your future goals and objectives

-If you are struggling to answer any or all of these questions, maybe it’s time to seek out professional advice.
+If you are struggling to answer any one of these questions, consult a professional adviser.